 What role do popular science books play?
 If done right, they cultivate interest in science among everyday people.
 Sometimes, they spur readers to become scientists themselves.
 Too often, academic pursuits are locked away in ivory towers.
 Popular science books break such barriers, helping experts and non-experts communicate with each other.

 Filling Space spoke with Andrew May, an author of numerous popular science books.
-Two of his recent books are Destination Mars, about the history of human fascination with the Red Planet, and Cosmic Impact, about the threat to Earth posed by asteroids and comets.
+Three of his recent books are: Destination Mars, which is about the history of human fascination with the Red Planet; Astrobiology, which discusses this interesting emerging scientific field; and Cosmic Impact, an account of the threat to Earth posed by asteroids and comets.
 We asked him about his writing process and the role of popular science books in society.

-When writing books – Destination Mars or Cosmic Impact, for instance – how do you go about learning what can be very complex subject matter?
+When writing books, how do you go about learning what can be very complex subject matter?

 Before I took up writing, I spent 30 years as a professional scientist, initially in an academic environment and then for various public and private sector employers.
 I didn’t work in the specific specialist areas covered in those books, but in other areas of astrophysics and aerospace technology – close enough, anyway, to give me some kind of “insider knowledge” of the subject.